rstudio/shinyloadtest/cran-comments.md

 > Best,
 > Jelena Saf

-The following changes addressing reviewer feedback were made:
+The following work was performed in response to reviewer feedback:

 1. Redundant wording in DESCRIPTION was removed.
 2. Return value was added to the shinyloadtest_report() documentation.
-3. \dontrun was removed from shinyloadtest_report() examples in order to be automatically tested
+3. In an effort to add more runnable examples, I removed \dontrun from the shinyloadtest_report() examples, but this fails on CRAN test servers because the version of pandoc is not recent enough (< 2.2).
-    - This example exercises every function in the package except load_runs()
+   This is unfortunate, because shinyloadtest_report() exercises nearly every other function in the package.
+Instead, we added a unit test involving shinyloadtest_report() that runs on Travis CI.

 # 2019-12-12 1.0.1